littlstar/ls-psvr-encoder/README.md

 ### Feature Requests

 We welcome feature requests!
 Simply open a new Github issue detailing the feature you'd like us to consider.
 If available, a link pointing to some test content is extremely helpful to include in the issue.
-We offer an anonymous and private delivery portal for sensitive/private files.
+We offer an anonymous and private delivery portal for files of a sensitive nature.
 You may request access to this portal by sending an email to media@littlstar.com.

 #### Planned Features